brodysmith1/chrome-highlite/readme.md

-# Highlite: A browser extension to highlight and text from any web page.
+# Highlite: A browser extension

 An extension for Chromium browsers (Chrome, Edge, Brave) that allows you to highlight, summarise and export text on any page.
 Fast, secure, and helps you stay in flow.